AndrewCMartin/idb/PITCHME.md

 ---

-# What did we do well?
+### What did we do well?

 +++
-- Good design that fits our topic
+- Intuitive design that fits our topic
-  - Which is instantly apparent to the user
+  - It is instantly apparent to the user
   - Good balance: semi-minimalistic yet detailed
 +++
 - Easy to navigate